Our verdict

 Grip is not a problem

-In the outsole department, reviewers shared that the shoe does a great job.
-An expert said that he liked the grip system which “does feel very nice underfoot.”
+In the outsole department, we found that the shoe does a great job.

-We checked the rubber's firmness with the help of the durometer and received 92.6.
+We checked the rubber's firmness with the help of the durometer and received 92.6 HC.
 It's 15% firmer than the average of most shoes we had in our lab and this can be an indication of good durability.

 A rather attractive shoe